 In this one-man show, these pens are made by hand, in-house, by one person: me.
 If you can't buy something at a given moment, just sit patiently and try not to send me too many excited, panicked emails.
 (One is welcome.)

 A "I really like X, would you consider making this in the future?" email is fine.
 An "OMG, why don't you make more pens?
 Why can't you reach into your secret pouch and pull out more of what I want?
 What's TAKING YOU SO LOOOOOOOOONG!?!?!??!?!" email makes me sigh and shake my head.

-Why should I buy pen with a disposable nib?
+Why should I buy a fountain pen designed around a disposable nib?

 If you want a fountain pen that gives you high performance writing capabilities, and you don't want to be anchored to an inkwell, or spend huge amounts of money, this is your best compromise.